Russian Dressing

 Less “meh” than Thousand Island.

-Russian and Thousand Island have the same base, but are anchored by different high notes.
+Russian and Thousand Island have the same base, but are topped with different high notes.
 The competing notes are sweet pickle relish for Thousand Island, and horseradish for Russian.
 For most salads I prefer Thousand Island.
-But for Reuben sandwiches, it is 100% Russian — no contest.
+But for Reuben sandwiches, it's Russian — no contest.

 Don't be alarmed by the horseradish and hot sauce ingredients — there is not enough to bother anybody.
-Bumping up the amount of horseradish is fine if you have the right audience.
+Bumping up the amount of horseradish to increase the 'zing' is fine if you have the right audience.
 But more hot sauce would be out of place.

 Ingredients